 Hestia's appearance: A sweet, modestly dressed young woman.
 She often is shown wearing a veil.
 This is not unusual.
 Veils were common among ancient Greek women.

-Hestia's symbol or attribute: The hearth and the tamed fire that burns there.
+Hestia's symbol or attribute: Her symbol was the hearth and the tamed fire that burns there.
 She is said to tend it faithfully.

-Hestia's strengths: Constant, calm, gentle, and supportive of the family and home.
+Hestia's strengths: She was constant, calm, gentle, and supportive of the family and home.

 Her weaknesses: Cool emotionally, a little too calm, but could defend herself when necessary.